GomuSkelly/MozAIk/README.md

 Minimum Specifications for MozAIk v1 *to follow* (more testing on older devices required)

 The small demo video released Jan 1st was created with a 4060TI 16GB.
 Running ComfyUI, Mixxx, OBS (recording@4k) generations take around 30 seconds with looping video artwork, and approx. 14 seconds for static artwork.
+ComfyUI audio generation and Mixxx has been tested (without artwork generation) in audio effects heavy setups on a laptop with 4060 8GB card and 16GB system RAM, and plays without issue for hours.
+A desktop 3060 12GB and laptop 2060 6GB will be used for testing to establish minimum spec.
+In the meantime, if you're testing and have success on lower spec hardware, let us know!

 Install Mixxx: https://mixxx.org/download/ Install ComfyUI: https://github.com/comfyanonymous/ComfyUI/releases, download the MozAIk workflow, and check back in the hours ahead for detailed instructions.